CaroleBelliardo/EVE_annotation/README.md

 - [Contributing](#contributing)
 - [License](#license)

-### Purpose
-The EVE_annotation scripts is developed to identify Endogenous Viral Elements (EVEs) within genomic sequences.
-It takes advantage of several established bioinformatics tools and custom scripts to accurately annotate and analyze potential EVEs.

 ## Installation
 Clone this repository to your local machine and provide necessary permissions to the scripts using the following commands: